Worthy Bonds Review: Earn 5% Fixed Interest from Day 1

 The Worthy Causes Program

-You can become a donor in the Worthy Causes program by simply purchasing Worthy Bonds and giving them to a non-profit of your choice that's part of the program.
+You can become a donor in the Worthy Causes program by simply purchasing Bonds and giving them to a non-profit of your choice that's part of the program.

-When your “spare change” from round-ups equals $10, a 5% interest-bearing Worthy Bond is purchased, that you can donate to your favorite cause in the Worthy program.
+When your “spare change” from round-ups equals $10, a 5% interest-bearing Worthy Bond is purchased that you can donate to your favorite cause in the Worthy program.

-According to Worthy Peer Capital, the round-up program averages about $30/month per donor.
 WorthyBonds donated to non-profit organizations earn 5% interest per year, credited weekly, and bond purchases still help support small businesses.

 Drawbacks to Worthy Bonds